bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/02-Mutations/README.md

 ## Expected Behavior

-Updating a class's building number should show the new value in the returned object.
+Updating a class's building number shows the new value in the returned object.

 ## Actual Behavior